dramforever/nix-dram/README.md

 $ nix search [options] [KEYWORD]
 ```

-With the `INSTALLABLE` argument moved into an option, defaulting to `flake:default`:
+With the `INSTALLABLE` argument moved into an option, defaulting to that
+specified in the `default-flake` option:

 ```plain
   -i, --installable INSTALLABLE     Search within this installable